 We start slowly and explain how something so apparently simple flies and how a paraglider is designed and built.
 Harness, backup reserve parachute, helmet, speed system, instruments - lots to learn!
 Afterwards, we will give you a hands-on approach to inflating and stalling the glider in a controlled manner while still safely on the ground.

 If weather conditions and skill acquisition permit, we may be able to get your feet off the ground and give you a brief flying experience.

 Great way to spend part of a day!

 Maximum 4 participants.

-With this full day course, you will have the opportunity to fly with one of our instructors on a mountain Tandem Flight.
-You will also get the chance to try your hand with a solo glider with the goal of getting your feet off the ground (as described above in the SOLO course).
+With this full day course, you will have the opportunity to fly with a certified H.P.A.C.
+Senior tandem instructor on a mountain Tandem Flight.
+You will also get the chance to try your hand with a solo glider with the goal of giving you an overall taste of the sport (as described above in the SOLO course).

 You will go home smiling!

 *Further training is available on a limited, selective basis.
 At Vancouver Island Paragliding we focus the teaching of fundamentals and are not in the business of churning pilots out of our school.
 We do not promise to have you flying solo from a mountain on your first day.
 If you do end up training with us and working towards your P2 Novice Paragliding rating, you will be trained in such as way as to build skills from the ground-up with lots of practical experience from varied sites and in varied conditions.
 We try to be flexible to accommodate your schedule as well as the weather's.
 Those who achieve their P2 rating with us are more than qualified to fly sites within BC and abroad and will be confident to make safe and intelligent flying-related decisions.

 Due to COVID-19, we have been forced to limit our instruction and, as a result, are unable to commit to full certification courses for the foreseeable future.